Santa Cruz Beach Boardwalk: 7 Tips for a Perfect Day Out with Little Kids

 It is much easier to trek the distance—and keep track of your kids in the crowds—if your kids are riding in a stroller or wagon.

-Play on the beach
+Play on the beach at the Santa Cruz Beach Boardwalk

-Take a break from the long lines and play on the long sandy beach adjacent to the Boardwalk.
 The beach is wide and a far distance to the water from the Boardwalk itself.
 This is actually perfect if you don’t want your kids to get wet!

 The Boardwalk was crowded when we visited.
 We decided to pull out the picnic blanket and relax on the beach just steps from the Boardwalk.
 Good timing, too: my baby wanted to nurse, and my kiddo wanted to eat!